-Philodendron ilsemanii Variegata Care Indoors, Propagation and Growing Problems
+Philodendron ilsemanii Variegata Care Indoors, Propagation and Common Problems

-Philodendron ilsemanii Variegata also called Mottled Ilsemanii is among the rare, evergreen, climbing Philodendron varieties and bears large, slender, pointed leaves with green and white variegation which emerge in deep-green and develop the variegation as they continue to grow.
+Philodendron ilsemanii Variegata also called Mottled Ilsemanii is a rare, evergreen, climbing Philodendron variety and features large, slender, pointed leaves with green and white variegation, which emerge in deep-green and develop the variegation as they mature.
 The variegation varies from leaf to leaf.

 Philodendron ilsemanii Variegata like Spadeleaf Philodendron (Philodendron domesticum), Finger-leaf Philodendron (Philodendron elegans), Blushing Philodendron (Philodendron erubescens) and Silver Sword Philodendron (Philodendron hastatum) can be grown as a climber on a trellis or moss pole where it can beautifully display its variegated leaves.
 Firm support needs to be provided for the stems to prevent the plant from toppling over.